verronpro/blog/_posts/2025-01-01-monthly-topic-characterization-testing-for-document-processing.md

 description: "Why moving from brittle XML-based unit tests to holistic characterization tests is a game-changer for complex document processing engines."
 ---

-## Thesis — Testing Features, Not Implementations

 In the world of document automation, we often fall into the trap of testing the *how* instead of the *what*.
 For years, `office-stamper` tests were heavily focused on the underlying XML structure of WordProcessingML.
 We would assert that a specific `w:p` (paragraph) contained a specific `w:r` (run), and that the run had the correct `w:t` (text).

-But here is the hard truth: **Users don't care about XML runs.** They care if the line that should be duplicated is actually duplicated.
-They care if the table row that should be hidden is gone.
+Here's the stark reality: Users aren't concerned with XML operations.
+Their focus is on whether the intended duplication of a line occurred, and if the table row designated for removal has indeed been removed.

 As part of the ongoing evolution of `office-stamper`, I’ve been shifting our testing strategy toward **Characterization Testing** (also known as Golden Master testing).
 The goal is to test high-level features holistically while making the tests themselves readable enough to serve as documentation.